GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
+> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
 >
-> ~ *Rick Osborne*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts